 (a) Each polyline on room boundary layer should be closed.
 [Non zero length removal already done earlier] If you are familiar with PEDIT, you can try to use it to close the polyline.
 Most reliable method to resolve is to delete the offending boundary and redraw it from scratch.

 (b) Same as '(a)' for each polyline on floor boundary layer, with same resolution options.

 (c) Each room should have one and only one room ID in it (exception: room boundaries that are service areas of a clone type suite panel).
 To resolve, verify that the insertion point of each room ID is in the proper room (aka space).
 The actual visible text of the room ID block are recommended to be in the space they apply to for your understandability but don't need to be...it is the insertion point that matters.
 If excess room ID blocks have been placed, delete them.

-(7) No overlaps between room boundaries.
+(9) No overlaps between room boundaries or between floor boundaries, including self-intersection.
 Use the grip edits, aka vertices, on the boundary to move things around so the space you want enclosed is still covered, but there are not any overlaps.
 Worst case, delete the offending boundary and redraw it.